-Just to fill everyone else in, the terms were to make three different moss ecosystems using materials in or around my house.
+To fill everyone else in, the terms were to make three different moss ecosystems using materials in or around my house.
 One ecosystem would be fully aquatic (moss aquarium)… Another would be non-aquatic (moss terrarium)…

 These landscapes are often modeled after a real-life habitat.
-These terrariums are designed with the mosses care-needs in mind often leading to a bright, humid environment.
+These terrariums are designed with the moss’s care needs in mind often leading to a bright, humid environment.

-I decided to reveal this mossarium last for a specific reason.
+I decided to reveal this mossarium lasted for a specific reason.
 It needs time to acclimate.
 The overall design I have in mind for this enclosure will require time for the moss to grow.

 Using nature as a source of inspiration, my goal was to capture a forested mountainscape.
 Using slate rocks I had laying around the front yard, I tried recreating the mountain peaks.

 Moss Terrarium Animals

-Animals like micro-fauna do wonder in a moss terrarium.
-Isopods and springtails will help keep the environment clean while providing a nice bioactive element to this tank.
+Animals like micro-fauna do wonders in a moss terrarium.
+Tiny pet isopods and springtails will help keep the environment clean while providing a nice bioactive element to this tank.

 Moss Terrarium Care

 When it comes to caring for a moss terrarium like this, little to no maintenance is really required.
 Just keep the enclosure humid at all times and provide plenty of direct artificial light.

 I leave mine covered with about half an inch of opening in the front to allow fresh airflow.
 This is usually common practice for me when setting up new enclosures and really aids in helping the fresh-cut moss reestablish itself.

-I will do an update on this moss terrarium in a few weeks to show you guys how it has grown in.
+I will update this moss terrarium in a few weeks to show you guys how it has grown.
 Hopefully, it better showcases the look I was aiming for with this setup when I first set out to build it.